Types of Project Management Across Industries And Categories With Examples

 Read also, Project Management Strategies.

 Project management methodologies can be applied across the project lifecycle stages, each emphasizing different aspects of project execution.
-Here are types of project management methodologies across the project lifecycle:
+Here are the types of project management methodologies across the project lifecycle:

 1. Initiation Phase:

-• PRINCE2 (Projects in Controlled Environments): Provides a structured approach to project initiation, emphasizing clear definition of project objectives, roles, and responsibilities.
+• PRINCE2 (Projects in Controlled Environments): Provides a structured approach to project initiation, emphasizing a clear definition of project objectives, roles, and responsibilities.

 • Project Charter Approach: Focuses on creating a project charter that outlines the project's purpose, scope, objectives, and initial stakeholders.